alimammadzada23/pspr-synthetic-reproduction/README.md

 **Spatially resolved phase reconstruction for atom interferometry** Seckmeyer et al., *EPJ Quantum Technology*, 2025.

 The goal is not to reproduce the full experimental part of the paper.
 The experimental atom-gravimeter image datasets are not publicly included with the paper.
-Instead, this repository reproduces the **synthetic-data workflow** using the image model described in the paper.
+Instead, this repository reproduces the synthetic-data workflow using the mathematical image model described in the paper.

 The project generates artificial two-port atom-interferometer images, applies PCA-based spatial phase reconstruction, and tests the effect of atom shot noise on the reconstructed phase.